Investors Didn't Like That Former Peloton CEO John Foley Hired His Wife

-John Foley and his wife Jill Foley faced problems trying to stay fit while balancing work and family.
-Their workout predicament led to a breakthrough idea that has turned into a business worth more than $30 billion.
-They started Peloton Interactive, which is a publicly-traded exercise company.
-Peloton sells exercise equipment and offers a digital content subscription service.
+Businessman John Foley and his wife Jill Foley faced problems trying to stay fit while balancing work and family.
+Their workout predicament led to a breakthrough idea that has turned into a business that at one point was valued at nearly $50 billion.

-Peloton rose out of a need to make workouts convenient for busy people who want to stay fit.
-As a young couple and before they started having children, John and Jill Foley loved attending fitness classes.
-However, attending instructor-led fitness classes became difficult for the Foleys when their jobs got more demanding and they started a family.
+Foley, a cycling enthusiast, and his wife Jill describe themselves as fitness addicts.
+As a young couple and before they started having children, the Foleys loved attending fitness classes.
+However, attending instructor-led fitness classes became difficult for the couple when their jobs got more demanding and they started a family.

-At that point, John Foley thought that fitness could be easier if people could have instructor-led fitness training streamed to their homes.
+At that point, Foley thought that fitness could be easier if people could have instructor-led fitness training streamed to their homes.
 His tech background helped transform the idea into a reality and paved the way for Peloton.